Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

 \subsubsection{Applications to Inverse Problems with Generative Modeling Priors}

-Recent research has focused on Bayesian inverse problems relying on generative modeling priors such as~GANs~\cite{goodfellowGenerativeAdversarialNetworks2014}.
-This adopts an empirical Bayes philosophy wherein the prior is constructed from training samples and is assumed to be supported on a low-dimensional manifold.
-Mathematically, the prior is codified as the pushforward of a low-dimensional latent variable~$Z$ taking values in $\R^\kappa,~\kappa \ll d$, so that $\mu_X = \phi_\# \mu_Z$ for some $\phi : \R^\kappa \to \R^d$.
-Without loss of generality, the measure $\mu_Z$ can be taken to be standard Gaussian.
-This procedure significantly reduces the complexity of sampling --- it suffices to sample the latent posterior
+Recent approaches to Bayesian inverse problems adopt an empirical Bayes perspective, wherein the prior is assumed to be supported on a low-dimensional manifold and learned from training samples via generative modeling algorithms, such as~GANs~\cite{goodfellowGenerativeAdversarialNetworks2014, venkatakrishnanPlugandPlayPriorsModel2013, shahSolvingLinearInverse2018}.
+These priors can be expressed as the pushforward of a low-dimensional latent variable~$Z$ taking values in $\R^\kappa,~\kappa \ll d$, so that $\mu_X = \phi_\# \mu_Z$ for some $\phi : \R^\kappa \to \R^d$. {Under the assumption that the class of learned transport maps~$\phi$ is sufficiently expressive, $\mu_Z$ can be assumed to be the standard Gaussian measure without loss of generality.} This form of prior significantly reduces the complexity of sampling the posterior, as it then suffices to sample the $\kappa$-dimensional latent posterior